hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-04-moderator-minute/index.md

 ### Let us know if we've made a mistake

 If we've made an error in moderating your account: apologies!
-We do our best but mistakes can and will happen.
+We do our best, but mistakes can and will happen.
 If your account has been restricted, please file an appeal the same as in the above: by including the error and your email so we can follow up with you as needed.
 Once we have the information we need we can reverse the error.